mymatsubara/cheatsheet-js/src/cheatsheet/en/number.md

 ## introduction

-`Number` represents a floating-point number.
+A `Number` represents a floating-point number.

 ```javascript
 const n1 = 10;